 If your child experiences fever, chills, and breathing difficulty, pediatric pneumonia might be to blame.
-Seeing a board-certified pediatrician at Newport Children's Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, can help your child make a full recovery.
+Seeing a board-certified pediatrician at Newport Children's Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, can help your child make a full recovery.
 Schedule an appointment over the phone at the first sign of pediatric pneumonia symptoms.

 Pediatric pneumonia is an infection in your child’s lungs.
 It can be dangerous and even life-threatening if left untreated, but with proper treatment, your child can make a full recovery.

 About 4% of children in the United States develop pneumonia, with the highest incidence occurring in babies under age one.

 The following signs and symptoms can indicate your child has pneumonia.

 These symptoms might be mild, moderate, or severe.
 Treatment can relieve pneumonia symptoms and prevent serious complications – especially in babies and young children.